 Conservation Actions Proposed

-Survey suitable tropical dry forest.
-Assess extent to which the species can tolerate habitat degradation.
+Assess the population size.
+Survey tropical dry forest and quantify the area of available habitat.
+Assess the extent to which the species can tolerate habitat degradation.
 Effectively protect known sites.
 Develop awareness-raising campaigns aimed at reducing hunting.

 Text account compilers

 Benstead, P., Capper, D., Isherwood, I., Sharpe, C.J. & Symes, A.